Khongchai/dynamic_routes/README.md

 # Dynamic Routes

-Dynamic Routes is a library that lets you specify in advance which routes should be shown and in what order.
+Dynamic Routes is a library that lets you specify in advance which routes should be shown and in what order, from just 1 place in your code.
 This is invaluable for flow management -- when you want some routes to show, or their order swapped, based on some information that you obtain during runtime.

 _This method assumes your pages don't depend on any data from other pages.
 Technically, they can